Creative Escape | Circle City Industrial Complex

 1125 Brookside Avenue, Suite C25

-Indy’s newest glassblowing studio and gallery is home to a community of emerging and established glass artists.
+This glassblowing studio and gallery is home to a community of emerging and established glass artists.
 Glass Arts Indiana (GAI) is a non-profit that offers a variety of classes for ages 10+.
 Choices for the class include paperweights, sculpted flowers, and blown ornaments.
 We walked through the studio to meet the artists and see examples before deciding which class to select.
 The artists were wonderful with kids, answering their questions, and teaching about tools and techniques.
 During open studio hours, chairs are set up for visitors to watch the artists at work.
-Classes start at $50 and can be booked online.
+Classes start at $58 and can be booked online.

 Daily Epiphany Studio: Michele Burns and Kurt Kriese